ankitaBhagawati/claude-skills/README.md

 ## How to Install a Skill

-1. Download the `SKILL.md` file from the skill's folder
+1. Download the `(skill-name).md` file from the skill's folder
 2. In Claude, go to **Customize → Skills → +**
-3. Upload the `SKILL.md` file
+3. Upload the md file
 4. The skill is now active — trigger it via slash command or just describe your use case naturally

 ---